What Risk Factors are Linked to Higher Rates of Substance Abuse?

 Know Where to Go for Addiction Help

-Awakenings Treatment Center offers intensive outpatient drug rehab in Agoura.
-We are opening a detox center in October 2020, and we can recommend sober housing if need be.
-By offering a full continuum of care for our clients, we’re able to help them at all stages of the recovery process.
+Awakenings Treatment Center provides intensive outpatient drug rehab in Agoura Hills, California.
+By offering a comprehensive range of care for our clients, we help them at every stage of the recovery process.

-As a holistic treatment center, you can expect a wide range of alternative therapies to support your recovery – neurofeedback, art therapy, acupuncture, massage therapy, and more.
-This way, you can recover from your addiction, treat underlying trauma or mental illness, and learn to take better care of yourself.
-The only one who can stop the cycle of abuse is YOU.
+As a holistic treatment center, we provide various alternative therapies to support your recovery, including neurofeedback, art therapy, acupuncture, massage therapy, and more.
+Awakenings will help you recover from your addiction, treat underlying trauma or mental illness, and learn to take better care of yourself.
+But remember, the only one who can stop the cycle of abuse is YOU.